rita-bi/Data-Science-for-Business/README.md

-**Data Science For Business Portfolio: Driving Growth through Data Intelligence**
+**Data Science and Machine Learning For Business Portfolio: Driving Growth through Data Intelligence**

 (https://www.ritabini-analytics.com/)

-Welcome to my portfolio, a curated collection of end-to-end data science projects designed to solve real business challenges around growth, marketing effectiveness, and behavioural insights.
+Welcome to my portfolio, a collection of end-to-end data science projects designed to address real business challenges across growth, marketing effectiveness, and behavioural insights.
-Each project combines advanced data modeling with practical business thinking, aiming to unlock value from data and guide smarter decision-making.
+These projects combine machine learning, advanced analytics, and business thinking to solve problems and create value from data.
+In production environments, this work extends to ML pipeline design, observability, and scalable deployment to automate modelling and operationalise insights.

 🔍 **What You'll Find Here**: this portfolio centres on three key pillars of growth-focused analytics: